 i v ) is deemed to have notice of and impliedly undertaken to comply with the Club Rules, current Byelaws and Regulations as if they were a member of the Club and so far as the said Rules, Byelaws and Regulations maybe deemed to apply to such Temporary Member.

 v) shall be liable to be expelled from the Club premises or to be prohibited from using the Club facilities if, in the opinion of the Honorary Secretary, they shall not have reasonably complied with the above conditions.

-8.2 No dogs maybe brought into the Clubhouse excluding guide dogs.
-Members may be asked no t to bring their dogs down to the Salterns if they cause a nuisance.
+Guest membership is limited to the statutory maximum, which at present stands at three visits per calendar year.

+Source: 2006 AGM

+8.2

+Members and their guests shall not bring their dogs, excluding Guide Dogs, onto the Club's premises

+Source: Richard Newsom e-mail to Ros Urwin (then President) on 2.11.2005 which carried the explanation "Following an incident when a member's dog tied to a kennel bit a child".

-8.3 Cars may only be parked in areas designated for such parking so as not to cause an obstruction to other cars or to the approaches to the Club premises especially the lane leading to the Salterns Cottage which requires access at all times.
+8.3 Cars may only be parked in areas designated for such parking so as not to cause an obstruction to other cars or to the approaches to the Club premises especially the lane leading to the Salterns Cottage which requires access at all times

 8.4 No one, either adult or child, is allowed on to the water unless wearing a lifejacket or buoyancy aid.

+8.5 No-one under the age of 14 years may use the club premises unless properly supervised by a responsible adult.

+Source: As 8.2

-8.5 The Terms and Conditions of the lease shall be upheld by all members at all times. es
+8.6 The Terms and Conditions of the lease shall be upheld by all members at all times.
+In particular members are prohibited from doing anything that may be or become a nuisance or disturbance to the Landlord, our neighbours or the neighbouring nature reserves

-8.6 Sailing tests as detailed in Section Nine.
+8.7

 In addition to the powers given to the Committee under Rule 3.12 and Rule 3.13 hereof, if at any time, any monies due to the Club by any member or former member shall be three months or more in arrears and a vessel, the property of a member or former member, remains upon the Club premises. the Committee may :-